Loading

 Institut Auf Dem Rosenberg

-The Swiss educational reformer Johann Heinrich Pestalozzi inspired the philosophy of the school and one of his quotes, "to learn to live is the goal of all education", is reflected in the motto.
+The Swiss educational reformer Johann Heinrich Pestalozzi inspired the philosophy of the school and one of his quotes, "to learn, to live is the goal of all education," is Rosenberg's official motto.

 History

-The school developed multiple sections due to its international character, each of which prepared students to sit different qualifications; these were Swiss, German, Italian, and Anglo-American.
-By the 1960s the Anglo-American section of the school typically had around 60 pupils aged between eleven and eighteen.
-Irrespective of country of origin, the bulk of the international students would also sit for the American SAT.
-During this period the staff turnover was apparently high.
+By the 1960s, the Anglo-American section of the school typically maintained around 60 international pupils aged between eleven and eighteen who, irrespective of their nationality, would also sit for the American SAT.
+During this period, the staff turnover was apparently high.
 Milton Toubkin, an educationist who founded Southbank International School, argued the school at this time was more concerned with money than academic standards.

 Admissions

-Rosenberg has a limited student body and has been described as among the more exclusive Swiss boarding schools.
-Families are encouraged to apply early as spaces are allocated on a first-come basis and judged on merit; although, in theory, it is possible for a new student to join after the academic year begins.
-Successful entry depends on passing a personal interview and an admissions exam.
+Rosenberg has a limited student capacity and has been described as one of the more exclusive Swiss boarding schools.
+Spaces are allocated on unusual merit, and it is rare for a student to join after the academic year begins.
+In general, an applicant may be registered up until December with an application fee of CHF1,000 to join a waiting list.
+Selected candidates are then called to sit through an intensive admissions test.

 Fees